ACPI SPECIFICATION WORKING GROUP

 Charter: The group’s scope is to manage and evolve the definition of the “Advanced Configuration and Power Interface” specification (ACPI Spec).
 The purpose of the specification is to define flexible and extensible interfaces for system configuration, power management and RAS (Reliability, Availability, Supportability) features useful for systems across all market segments from embedded and ultra-mobile devices to the enterprise servers.
 ACPI normally includes static tables for platforms to communicate system information to the OS during early boot and a name space with control methods as primary runtime interfaces between platform firmware and operating systems software.

-Work Group Chair: Mark Doran & Dong Wei
+Work Group Chairs: Mark Doran, Intel & Dong Wei, Arm

 Abbreviated name of Work Group: ICWG

 Charter: The charter of the ICWG is to build awareness of and encourage industry adoption to the UEFI specifications through a variety of educational, promotional and marketing programs.
 The ICWG will interact and collaborate with the ODM and OEM community, industry partners, peer SIG/Consortium groups, and industry media outlets to achieve their awareness and adoption goals.
 The ICWG will own the responsibility for external communications regarding the progress and success of the UEFI Forum.
 This working group will develop the necessary technical and marketing communications vehicles such as press releases, news articles, white papers, presentations, collateral and the like.
 The ICWG will help to establish Marketing and PR guidelines for member companies to ensure consistency of message content and timing related to UEFI activities.

 Work Group Chair: Dick Wilkins, Phoenix Technologies, Ltd.